ShrideviReddy/github-commit-app/README.md

 ## Prerequisites for Angular

-To install Angular on your local system, you need : `Node.js` and `npm package manager`
+To install Angular on your local system, you need : `Node.js` and `npm package manager` For download check this link `https://nodejs.org/en/download/` and for installation check resources online.

 ## Install Angular